LAST UPDATED: October 1, 2019

 However, setting it up may take some time.
 Also, after a while, it may start producing a loud noise when it’s on.

 If you’re living your best life in your RV, you need a vacuum that cleans swiftly and efficiently.
 This 2-in-1 handheld vacuum may be the right tool for the job.
-It is lightweight and only weighs 4.6 lbs.
+It is lightweight and only weighs 4.6 pounds.
 It can easily vacuum dust, pet hair, crumbs, and cat litter.
 Its cyclone HEPA filtration system keeps the suction powerful and ensures dust doesn’t reach the motor.
 Since it reduces allergens, it is ideal for an RV with children and pets.

 This upright vacuum is equipped with Flexible Swivel Steering and can rotate up to 120 degrees.
 It easily cleans wall edges, the spaces under cabinets, and hard-to-reach corners.
 Its height can be adjusted to five levels.
 The vacuum has a dirt cup with a one-liter capacity that’s easy to empty.
 It can be quickly disassembled for cleaning.